ECB to dish out first round new ultra-long loans to boost lending

 The new targeted funds, or TLTROs, will be tied to lending to the mostly smaller firms that are the 18-country euro zone’s economic backbone.

-Markets will be watching an announcement on the total amount of the loans allotted, due at around 4.15 a.m.
-ET, to gauge banks’ appetite for the funds as they try to assess how effective the measure will be in getting banks to lend more to companies.
+Markets will be watching an announcement on the total amount of the loans allotted, due at around 0915 GMT, to gauge banks’ appetite for the funds as they try to assess how effective the measure will be in getting banks to lend more to companies.

 Banks can potentially borrow up to 400 billion euros at tenders this week and in December, at a slight premium to the ECB’s regular funding operations, with opportunities to take additional loans running through to mid-2016.